joe-speedboat/workshop.ansible/08 vCenter Target.md

 * datacenter
 * folder

-So lets look what we can do with vCenter Target:
+So lets look what we can do with VMware Targets:

+    ansible-doc -l | grep vmware

+Lets Create an example Playbook that creates a linked clone of a VM:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMjM2MjgzMDZdfQ==
+eyJoaXN0b3J5IjpbMTE2MzE5MTY0MF19
 -->